Berlin–Baghdad railway: British view of the railway

 In 1911 the railway company looked to build a branch line to Alexandretta from Aleppo to pick up on the valuable trade of Northern Syria and the Northern Mesopotamian valley.
 However, the Young Turk government could not offer further railway concessions without raising customs duties from 11 to 14 percent.
 Such a raise required the agreement of all powers but was vetoed by Britain after Sir Edward Grey spoke in the House of Commons: "if the money is to be used to promote railways which may be a source of doubtful advantage to British trade....
 I say it will be impossible for us to agree to that increase... ".

 The British realised that the railways would be slightly too close to their oilfields in Persia.
 They were worried that the Young Turks could block off oil supplies vital for the Royal Navy.

-The main British commercial interest that the British government insisted was protected, was that of the Right Honourable James Lyle Mackay, Baron Inchcape of Strathnaver.
+The main British commercial interest that the British government insisted be protected, was that of the Right Honourable James Lyle Mackay, Baron Inchcape of Strathnaver.
 As well as being the foremost shipping magnate of the British Empire, Lord Inchcape was a director of the Anglo-Persian Oil Company and of the D'Arcy Exploration Company.
 On 23 February a contract was signed in London between Lord Inchcape and the Baghdad Railway Company.
 In March 1914, the German government was obliged to recognise southern Mesopotamia, as well as central and southern Persia, as the exclusive field of operations of the Anglo-Persian Oil Company.